raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 IN motioneye settings, enable "Run As End Command", and enter the command "python /usr/local/src/bullet.py"
 ![motioneye_notify](./image/1-14.png)<br /><br />

 Now you can receive real time notifications when motioneye pi detects motions.
 Most NAS venders provide android, IOS apps that can navigate your NAS.
 When you receive a push notification from your pi, open your NAS app and you can see the images, videos on your NAS.
+If you set up Google Drive, you can check the uploaded image or video in Google Drive.
 Happy HomeKeeping. ~~~